jankralx/dpd_sample_selection/README.md

 We have run simulations on Ubuntu OS, Matlab 2018a, but the simulations should be OS independent and all Matlab versions > 2018 should be compatible.
-Please note that for higher simulation executation Distributed Computation Toolbox is required, however, all simulations can be done without parfor loops and hence should require no toolboxes.
+Please note that for faster simulation executation Distributed Computation Toolbox is required, however, all simulations can be executed without parfor loops and hence should require no toolboxes.

 ## Simulation Execution